navadeep-05/INVENTORY-OPTIMIZATION-AND-DEMAND-FORECASTING-USING-MACHINE-LEARNING/README.md

 - **Random Forest Regressor:** Ensemble learning technique for better accuracy on complex data.
 - **ARIMA:** Statistical models well-suited for time series forecasting.
 - **LSTM Neural Network:** Deep learning model specialized in time series forecasting with long-term dependencies.

-## Password to be Used
-If in case of any issues in login or signup page, you can use my personal password:
-- Username: navadeep
-- Password: 123

 ## Development Platforms
 This project is designed to be flexible, allowing users to run and develop it on several platforms.
 Below are some recommended platforms for working with the Streamlit application: